Tennessee is one of the ‘least energy-efficient states’ in US, study finds - NewsBreak

 The study ranked Tennessee 45 th in the nation for overall energy efficiency.Source: WalletHub

 However, there are ways to save energy, like solar innovation.
-According to the Associated Press, within 15 years, solar energy has the potential to supply up to 40% of the nation’s electricity .Tennessee’s advanced energy sector outperforms the overall state economy
+According to the Associated Press, within 15 years, solar energy has the potential to supply up to 40% of the nation’s electricity .5 energy efficiency tips to help you save money this winter

 In June 2021, four energy-efficient micro-homes were unveiled on Nashville’s Southeast side.
 The affordable, 550 square-foot homes were designed to be 50% more efficient than the average house.
 The homes were estimated to keep energy bills as low as $30 a month.